profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 {:.dhp-verse #page42}

 Is what I am doing with my life giving me what I am looking for?
-We do succeed from time to time in gratifying our wishes but lasting happiness comes only from being freed of the irritation of wanting.
+We do succeed from time to time in gratifying our wishes, but lasting happiness comes only from being freed of the irritation of wanting.
 If we ask ourselves the right questions at the right time, a radically different view is revealed: the way of contentment draws us inwards, not outwards.
 Rather than following an impulse to want more, we can look directly at the wanting itself.
 And for a moment the sting of craving ceases.
 We have learned a little more about what it means to be a disciple of the Buddha.
 {:.dhp-reflection}